John Bercow: Brexit

 In January 2019, Bercow broke with convention, allowing a vote on an amendment to a government business motion.
 The amendment, tabled by Dominic Grieve MP, required Prime Minister Theresa May to table a motion within three days on proposed alternative plans if her Brexit deal was rejected by Parliament.

 On 18 March 2019, Bercow, in a statement to the House, pre-empted a move by the Government to bring the UK/EU Withdrawal Agreement for a third vote.
 Citing a convention which dates back to 1604, Bercow stated that he would not allow a vote on a motion which was "substantially the same" as a previously rejected motion.

-During the Brexit debates throughout that year, his particular speaking style and calls for order received widespread attention in viral videos on social media outside the U.K. "I apparently say it in a way that amuses some people.
-I suspect it's some interest in what is regarded as English eccentricity.," he told Der Spiegel in April 2019.
+During the Brexit debates throughout that year, his particular speaking style and calls for order received widespread attention in viral videos on social media outside the UK "I apparently say it in a way that amuses some people.
+I suspect it's some interest in what is regarded as English eccentricity," he told Der Spiegel in April 2019.
 "I inherited my speaking style from my late father.
 It obviously provokes comment.
 Some people say, "Oh, we like the way he speaks."
 And other people say, "That bloke's an irritating clot, he's horrible."
 Well, my argument is that I'm authentic.
 And I'm just being me.
 It's not a contrivance.
 It's not a put-on show.
 It's the way I am."
 He told CBS' 60 Minutes in 2019 that "quite quickly my wife and kids drew my attention to the fact that they saw on the internet that there was a lot of interest in other countries."